spamsch/website/packages/shared/content/blog/wta-baseline-modernization.md

   - architecture
 ---

 Baseline sits at the heart of the WTA tour.
 Acceptance lists, prize money, rankings, and player support all hinge on it.
 When I was asked to retire the decades-old ICAD system, failure wasn't an option—players still expect rankings every Monday morning.
+I owned the architecture for every component we touched—from the containers we shipped to the analytics pipelines that fed regulators.

 ## Keeping the Tour Moving